Kevin Love NBA Playoffs Player Props: Heat vs. Celtics

 Kevin Love Insights vs. the Celtics

-- Love's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.
+- Love's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- The Celtics give up 111.4 points per game, fourth-ranked in the NBA.
+- Allowing 111.4 points per game, the Celtics are the fourth-ranked squad in the league defensively.

-- On the glass, the Celtics have allowed 44 rebounds per contest, which puts them 18th in the league.
+- On the boards, the Celtics have allowed 44 rebounds per game, which puts them 18th in the NBA.

-- Looking at assists, the Celtics are second in the NBA, giving up 23.1 per game.
+- Allowing 23.1 assists per game, the Celtics are the second-ranked squad in the league.

-- In terms of 3-pointers, the Celtics have allowed 11.6 makes per game, fifth in the league.
+- The Celtics allow 11.6 made 3-pointers per game, fifth-ranked in the NBA.

 Kevin Love vs. the Celtics